logo for pictures-of-cats.org

 Introduction

-The coat color is what is called "self-colored".
+The coat color is what is called “self-colored”.
 This means a solid color, caused by each individual shaft of hair being of a single color as opposed to a banding of colors caused by the Agouti gene (I discuss tabby cat coats here).
-The Agouti gene is referred to a lot as it affects the coat appearance of a number of cat breeds (e.g. The Abyssinian and Chausie).
+The Agouti gene is referred to a lot as it affects the coat appearance of a number of cat breeds (e.g. the Abyssinian and Chausie).
 The self colored cat has a rich luster.

 This cat has had at least two names, the origins of both are founded in human consumable products.
-It seems that, "Swiss Mountain Cat" (see history below) originates in Swiss chocolate (well known country of manufacture) after the coat color.
+It seems that, “Swiss Mountain Cat” (see history below) originates in Swiss chocolate (well known country of manufacture) after the coat color.
 I can only presume this is the case as there seems to be no explanation.
-The name "Havana Brown" originates presumably in the famous Havana cigar (a brown object).
+The name “Havana Brown” originates presumably in the famous Havana cigar (a brown object).
+The colour was called “Havana”.
+Another theory about the name is that it originates in the Havana Rabbit (similar color and silky coat).
+See some more Chestnut Brown cat.

 havanna brown cat